JackOfMostTrades/aws-kms-pkcs11/README.md

 This repository contains a PKCS#11 implementation that uses AWS KMS as its backend.
 This allows you to bridge software that requires PKCS#11 plugins (like codesigning or certificate management software) with AWS KMS for key storage and management.

+This implementation is not meant to be complete; it only implements enough of the PKCS#11 interface to enable signing with keys previously created in KMS.
+Functionality such as creating new keys and listing keys is not supported (you must set the key ID you want to use explicitly as noted in the configuration section below).

 ## Example

 ```bash